aberke/check-list/README.md

 See full documentation in /language/README.md

 - Support Spanish and English
-- All translations handled client side
 - Can easily toggle between languages in the UI
-- Device/browser language detected
+- Device/browser language detected  and used as default language
-	- if user uses spanish, defaults to spanish
-	- otherwise defaults to english

-Implemention via Google Spreadsheet + AngularJS + language module
+***Implemention via Google Spreadsheet + AngularJS + language package***

 - Google doc spreadsheet contains the terms we need translated
-	- JSON pulled from this document in real time
+	- JSON pulled from this document at each server restart
 	- <https://docs.google.com/a/significancelabs.org/spreadsheets/d/1O2VvGGMeIEeugPa-TBBk7sKt4Kstdw31bphQ5jDp71c/edit#gid=0>

-- Separate AngularJS module handles all translations
+- Separate AngularJS ***translateModule*** handles all client-side translations
-	- See translateModule
 	- translate filter used in HTML to handle all copy
 		- filter syntax: ```{{ 'KEYNAME' | translate: 'format' }}```
 			- ```'KEYNAME'``` is the keyname (column A of spreadsheet) that maps to the translations